 Auto Accident Laws in Texas

-Whether you suffer a minor or severe injury in a car crash, there are laws you should know about that could affect the maximum compensation you’re entitled to from the negligent driver.
+Whether you suffer a minor or severe injury in a car crash, there are some laws you should know.
+These laws could affect the maximum compensation you’re entitled to from the negligent driver.

 In Texas, auto insurance follows a fault system.
-What that means is the at-fault driver becomes financially responsible for the injury victim’s losses.
-If you suffered any type of injury in the motor vehicle accident, you could file a claim with their insurance company.
+That means the at-fault driver becomes financially responsible for the injury victim’s losses.
+You could file a claim with their insurance company if you suffered any injury in the motor vehicle accident.

-If you share any blame for the accident, your maximum compensation will get reduced by the percentage of fault.
+If you share any blame for the accident, your maximum compensation will decrease based on your percentage of fault.
 For example, if you incurred $100,000 in expenses but were 20% to blame, the maximum compensation you would be entitled to is $80,000.

-If you want to file a lawsuit, you have to follow a statute of limitations.
-Every type of personal injury case has a statute that injury victims must follow if they want to pursue legal action against someone else.
+If you want to file a lawsuit, you must follow a statute of limitations.
+Every type of personal injury case has a statute that injury victims must follow to pursue legal action against someone else.
 The statute of limitations for a car accident lawsuit is two years.
-The deadline is strict, and if you miss it, you’ll lose your right to a financial award.
+The deadline is strict.
+You could lose your right to a financial award if you miss it.

-- Liability: Every motorist has a legal requirement to carry liability insurance.
-If you file a claim with their policy, you can get compensation for your expenses.
+- Liability: Every motorist legally must carry liability insurance.
+If you file a claim with another driver’s policy, you could get third-party compensation for your losses.

-- UM: Uninsured/underinsured motorist coverage is available on your insurance policy if the at-fault driver doesn’t hold liability insurance or their coverage isn’t high enough for your expenses.
+- UM: Uninsured/underinsured motorist coverage is available through some insurance policies.
+It kicks in if the at-fault driver has no or insufficient coverage.

-- PIP: Personal injury protection is another coverage option on your policy that provides upfront payment for medical treatment.
-You can cover the cost of your doctor appointments up to the limit you purchased.
+- PIP: Personal injury protection is another coverage option on your policy.
+It provides upfront payment for medical treatment.
+You can cover the cost of your doctor appointments up to the limit you purchased with PIP.

 Insurance Policy Definitions

-When someone else is responsible for your injuries, you can negotiate a settlement with their insurance company.
+You can negotiate a settlement with their insurance company when someone else is responsible for your injuries.
 Liability auto insurance policies contain limits for property damage and bodily injury.
 The settlement you can receive is up to those limits on the plan.

-Bodily injury covers the medical expenses and other costs related to the injury you sustained.
+Bodily injury covers the medical expenses and other costs related to your physical injuries.
 The damages available may include:

 - Medical bills